Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 Origin and Physical Traits of Yorkshire Terriers

 The history of the Yorkshire terrier suggests that the dog originated in Yorkshire, England.
 Several Scottish settlers came to Yorkshire and brought a few variants of terriers in the 19th century.
-These dogs were then bred in Yorkshire, and several other terrier breeds grew from there.
+These dogs were bred in Yorkshire, and several other terrier breeds grew there.

 These dogs are the smallest of all terrier species.
 They have a long fur coat surrounding their body.
 The fur is glossy, colorful, and has a smooth texture.
 On average, they weigh about 3.2 kg, and their height is around 8 to 9 inches.